slamora/brackets-wiki/Extension-UI-Guidelines.md

 2. **Panels anchored to the top should be easily hidden.** For example, quick search could be anchored to the top when needed, but should hide easily when the user has finished using it.
 3. **Other panels should be designed anchored to the left or bottom edges.** The right edge should be reserved for the project panel.

+> **Technical notes:**
+> * When adding a panel to the UI, be sure you add it _above_ the status bar.
+> * Whenever possible, make your panel resizable.
+> * See [developer documentation on adding a panel](https://github.com/adobe/brackets/wiki/How-to-write-extensions#wiki-addpanel) for details on how to easily accomplish both of these.

 ##Status Bar
 *This feature is not fully implemented in Brackets.*